PowerDNS/pdns/CODING_GUIDELINES.md

 ## Smart Pointers

-There is almost no good reason not to use a smart pointer when doing dynamic memory allocation.
+There is almost no good reason to not use a smart pointer when doing dynamic memory allocation.
 Smart pointers will keep track of whether the dynamically allocated object is still used, and destroy it when the last user goes away.

-Using naked pointers quickly results in security issues, ranging from memory leaks to arbitrary code execution.
+Using raw pointers quickly results in security issues, ranging from memory leaks to arbitrary code execution.
 Examples of such issues can be found in the following PowerDNS security advisories:

 * [2017-07: Memory leak in DNSSEC parsing](https://docs.powerdns.com/recursor/security-advisories/powerdns-advisory-2017-07.html)
 * [2018-04: Crafted answer can cause a denial of service](https://docs.powerdns.com/recursor/security-advisories/powerdns-advisory-2018-04.html)

 Most allocations should be wrapped in a `std::unique_ptr`, using `make_unique`.
-There can only be one owner at a given time, as opposed to shared pointers, but the ownership can be passed along using `std::move()` if needed.
+There can only be one owner at any given time, as opposed to shared pointers, but the ownership can be passed along using `std::move()` if needed.

 If the dynamically allocated object needs to be referenced in several places, the use of a `std::shared_ptr` is advised instead, via `std::make_shared`.

-The use of the `make_*` methods has three advantages:
+The use of `make_*` methods has three advantages:

 * they result in a single allocation for `shared_ptr`s, instead of two otherwise ;
 * they avoid duplicating the type name twice ;
 * they prevent a possible issue if an exception is raised with temporaries.

-They also make is easier to spot naked pointers by looking for "new" and "delete" throughout the code :)
+They also make is easier to spot raw pointers by searching or `grep`ping for "new" and "delete" throughout the code :)

-Please note however that while unique pointers are as cheap as naked pointers, shared pointers are much more expensive.
+Please note, however, that while unique pointers are as cheap as raw pointers, shared pointers are much more expensive.
 That is because they need to use atomic operations to update their internal counters, so making a copy of a shared pointer is expensive.
 Passing one by reference is cheap, however.

 ### Shared Pointers

-An important thing to be aware of with shared pointers is that taking a new copy of a shared pointer or releasing, thus updating its internal reference counter, is atomic and therefore thread-safe.
+An important thing to be aware of with shared pointers is that making a new copy or releasing a shared pointer, thus updating its internal reference counter, is atomic and therefore thread-safe.
 Altering the content of the object pointed to is not, though, and is subject to the usual locking methods.
 The often misunderstood part is that updating the target of the shared pointer is not thread-safe.
 Basically, you can copy the shared pointer from multiple threads at once, and then each thread can assign a new target to its own copy safely, like that: